 Fans in Australia have one of the highest-rated television networks and primary channels in the country to stream the Olympics on.
 First, it’s free to air, so you can watch the games without paying a penny.

 In case you’re still wondering which is it, it’s Seven Network.
 The broadcaster brings you popular franchises and programs, including top television shows, programs, and live sports such as the AFL, Cricket, and of course, the Olympics.

 This agreement included TV rights to the summer Olympic Games in Rio de Janeiro in 2016 and Tokyo in 2020.
-So, make sure to tune in on July 24th, 2020, you have 7Plus in your country.
+But the event was postponed, so the deal is still on in 2021.

 The Summer Olympics that occurred back in 2000 saw the opening ceremony get the highest-ever ratings in the region, with 6.5 million viewers on Seven Network.
 The number of viewers keeps on increasing thanks to the services this channel offers.
 It has 9Now as a rival, but still holding its own.
 Take a look.